sfc-gh-miwhitaker/replicatethis/README.md

 - Regional pricing variations
 - Snowflake contract terms and discounts

+Pricing rates are hardcoded baseline values and should be updated by administrators to reflect current Snowflake pricing.
 Always monitor actual consumption using Snowflake's `ACCOUNT_USAGE` views and consult with your account team for production planning.

 ### Pre-Commit Hooks Setup
 This project uses pre-commit hooks for code quality.
 To enable: